 ASD is referred to as a spectrum disorder because it affects individuals in varying degrees and manifests in different ways.
 Some people with ASD may require substantial support in their daily lives, while others might need minimal assistance and may not exhibit obvious signs of the disorder.
 This variability underscores the importance of understanding each individual’s unique needs and strengths within the autism spectrum.

-Early Diagnosis of Autism
+Importance of Early Diagnosis of Autism

 Early diagnosis of ASD in Children Under 2 Years is essential as it enables early treatment.
 If any concerns arise, it is crucial to seek an autism diagnosis.
 Timely activities can enhance a child’s development and allow them to make substantial progress in his or her physical, cognitive, behavioral, social, and language abilities.
 The younger these children receive intervention, the more progress they make in many developmental areas.